 From the study, three major conclusions are drawn.
-Firstly, socio-demographic analysis was carried out taking variables such as age, gender, education, income level etc. A total of 404 respondents were taken in the survey among them 54.46% were male and rest 45.3% were female.
+Firstly, socio-demographic analysis was carried out, taking variables such as age, gender, education, income level, etc. A total of 404 respondents were taken in the survey; among them, 54.46% were male and the rest, 45.3%, were female.
 Secondly, the relationships between the exogeneous and endogenous latent constructs were examined using different hypotheses.
-As the main objective of this study is to analyze local people's perception for tourism development in Pokhara, four major hypotheses were tested and all were statistically significant and supported.
+As the main objective of this study is to analyze local people's perceptions of tourism development in Pokhara, four major hypotheses were tested, and all were statistically significant and supported.
 According to the study, tourism has a substantial sociocultural impact on the neighborhood communities, altering their value systems, societal norms, social structures, way of life, and general standard of living.
 These effects encompass enhancements to social services, travel, leisure amenities, and intercultural communication.
 The beneficial sociocultural effects ultimately improve the quality of life for the locals, generate job opportunities, and modernize existing facilities.
-Economic impact plays crucial role in tourism development Economic benefits of tourism include greater employment prospects, an increase in investments, and business chances in the local market.
-Environmental effect and support for tourism development are significantly connected.
-Tourismrelated activities frequently alter the local ecology, leading to degraded natural resources, more trash and litter, and clogged roads.
+Economic impact plays a crucial role in tourism development.
+The economic benefits of tourism include greater employment prospects, an increase in investments, and business chances in the local market.
+Environmental effects and support for tourism development are significantly connected.
+Tourism-related activities frequently alter the local ecology, leading to degraded natural resources, more trash and litter, and clogged roads.
 The local population may suffer detrimental effects from these environmental effects.
-There is a impactful connection between social effect and support for tourism growth.
+There is an impactful connection between social effects and support for tourism growth.
 Significant social and cultural effects of tourism include changes in value systems, morals, individual behavior, family dynamics, communal lifestyles, artistic expression, traditional rituals, and local government.
 Lastly, the major challenges and their remedial measures in tourism development were analyzed.
 The major challenges in tourism development are the absence of infrastructure, inefficient tourism strategy and implementation, and ineffective government management.
-The challenges can be minimized by proper infrastructure and development, proper management and role of government, increasing number of hotels and quality.
+The challenges can be minimized by proper infrastructure and development, proper management and the role of the government, and an increasing number and quality of hotels.